arjunarunasalam/arjunarunasalam.github.io/_pages/about.md

 </script>

 As of Fall 2025, I am an Assistant Professor at Florida International University (Knight Foundation School of Computing and Information Sciences).

-I received my Ph.D. in Computer Science at Purdue University, working in human-centered security and privacy.
-I work under the supervision of [Dr. Z. Berkay Celik](https://beerkay.github.io/) and am part of [PurSec Lab](https://pursec.cs.purdue.edu/pubs.html).
+Prior to FIU, I received my Ph.D. in Computer Science at Purdue University, working in human-centered security and privacy, working under the supervision of [Dr. Z. Berkay Celik](https://beerkay.github.io/) and am part of [PurSec Lab](https://pursec.cs.purdue.edu/pubs.html).